 Our Analysis and Test Results

-Scoring an 8 out of 10 for warmth, the Brazos, quite frankly, really surprised us.
+The Brazos, quite frankly, really surprised us.
 During a warmth test we conducted during a very chilly evening in Bryce Canyon National Park, we were shocked to find that the Brazos held its own when it came to insulating.
 It also outperformed more expensive bags during our ice test.
-You can read more about our testing process in the how we test article.
-In both tests, the Brazos came in fourth out of the seven bags we tested.
+In both tests, the Brazos placed in the middle of the pack.
 Not bad for the cheapest bag we purchased.

 We don't suggest the Brazos for colder weather, however, for normal late Spring and Summer camping, this bag will hold its own when it comes to keeping you warm… as long as you can fit in it.
 It isn't exactly roomy.